NeelRoshania/celery_template/README.md

    	- log into `celery_db` with a privileged user.
     		- `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO celery_user;`
    		- `GRANT USAGE, SELECT ON SEQUENCE task_id_sequence TO celery_user;`
    		- `GRANT USAGE, SELECT ON SEQUENCE taskset_id_sequence TO celery_user;`
-8. Ensure database and task modules defined correctly in `src/celery_template/__init__.py`
+8. Ensure database configuration, task modules, and app task queues are defined correctly.
+See,
+	- `src/celery_template/__init__.py`
+	- `app/__main__.py`
-9. Run psql connect and select tests
+10. Run psql connect and select tests
 	- `pytest -v tests/scripts/test_psqlconnect.py`
 	- `pytest -v tests/scripts/test_psqlselect.py`
-10. Refer to Task Queue Setup for task submission testing.
+11. Refer to Task Queue Setup for task submission testing.

 If you run into issues with `psycopg2`, consider the following;
 1. `sudo chmod 774 psycopg2_setup.sh`